manelpuig/rUBot_gopigo_ws/Documentation/0_gopigo_setup.md

 ### **2.1.
 Robot connection from PC**

-To connect ou PC to the Robot, we have to:
+To connect your PC to the Robot, we have to:
 - select the rubot hotspot:
     - SSID name: rubot_XX
     - password "CorrePiCorre"